c33cheun/EquipmentList/readme.md

 starter
 =======

-This is the starter template edited by Christopher Cheung for an interview.
+This is the starter template edited by Christopher Cheung for a front end web programming challenge.

 Setup
 =====